 - FTSE All-Share tracker yield: 3.15%

-If (like me) you’d like to live off your portfolio’s dividend income one day, then yield is obviously very important.
+If (like me) you’d like to live off your portfolio’s dividend income one day, then the yield is obviously very important.

 For example, to get a £20,000 dividend income from a portfolio yielding 4.1% (like the model portfolio) you’d need almost £490,000 invested.